goby-lang/goby/CONTRIBUTING.md

 ## How add new method to `Array` (or another Object)

-First of all we need to choose some method.
+First of all we need to choose a method.
 For example `index`:

 ```
 a = ["a", "b", "c", "d", 2] # create an array